RoadieHQ/marketing-site/content/docs/getting-started/teams/index.md

 1. Search for all `group:default` code references across your Github orgs' Backstage yaml files that refer to teams sourced from your Github orgs.
 2. Prepare PRs to modify these to reference the correct namespace for the Github org that these teams should be associated with or are sourced from.
 (In the case of manually defined Groups you can leave the default namespace.)
-3. Notify your users that you are migrating Groups to a new namespace system and ask them to merge the PRs on a specific day.
-This will temporarily break group relationships until you carry out step 5.
+3. Notify your users that you are migrating Groups to a new namespace system and ask them to merge the PRs by a specific day.
-4. Delete the `github-org` autodiscovery urls in the GitHub integration settings page at Administration > Settings > GitHub.
+4. Add new urls referencing the same Github orgs in the GitHub integration settings page at Administration > Settings > GitHub.
+These will appear under the new `github-multi-org` type which will use your org name as a namespace.
+(You will see duplicate group names in the `/explore/groups` page until you complete step 5)
-5. Add new urls referencing the same Github orgs.
-These will be under the new `github-multi-org` type which will use your org name as a namespace.
+5. Once the PRs changing group namespaces are merged you can delete the `github-org` autodiscovery urls.

-(It will take a few minutes for the switch and cleanup to propagate through Roadie Backstage so that you can see the new teams on the `/explore/groups` page)
+NB: When changing Team discovery urls, it will take a few minutes for the changes to propagate through Roadie Backstage so that you can see the new teams on the `/explore/groups` page.